digime/digime-sdk-nodejs/guides/contracts.md

   * A contract requesting all medical data in the past six months.

 ## Write Contracts
-These are contracts that allow you to write data in to a user's digi.me.
+These are contracts that allow you to push data in to a user's digi.me.

 ## Read Raw Contracts
 If you have written something to the user, then you can use a read raw contract to request this data back out.